10 years of treksandtors

 Newquay

-After two previous weekend trips away with the boys this one was the 3rd one this year.
+After two previous weekend trips away with the boys this was the 3rd one this year.
 We’d been to Weymouth and Bideford so far and this was a trip to Newquay.
-This walk was in the half term at the end of October (which gives you an idea of how far behind I am…
+This walk was in the half term at the end of October (which gives you an idea of how far behind I am at…

 Burton Bradstock to West Bexington